 High Tea Lunch

-We will be having a Scottish high tea lunch in the beautiful Coach House at Ruthven Park.
+We will be having a Scottish high tea lunch as part of this tour.
 Lunch will include the following:

 A bagpiper will provide live bagpipe entertainment during the lunch.